Archive for March, 2007

 Wednesday, March 21st, 2007

-Scandinavian Airlines (SAS) sponsored this “Norwegian sing-a-long” special along with many other Nordic delights that are just waiting for you now at the nearest Salvation Army.
-(The Standard-Colonial label actually issued a whole bevy of “World of Music” LPs - not just Scandinavian - but I haven’t been able to verify if they were all sponsored by airlines.)
-I haven’t remembered to play this the last few times I’ve felt really down, but I’m pretty certain it would do the trick.
+Scandinavian Airlines (SAS) sponsored this “Norwegian sing-a-long” special along with many other Nordic delights that perhaps await you now at your nearest Salvation Army.
+(The Standard-Colonial label actually issued a whole bevy of “World of Music” LPs – not just Scandinavian – but I haven’t been able to verify if they were all sponsored by airlines.)
+The title of the selection below translates to (I think) “You Get Candy,” and it’s guaranteed to cheer you up under any circumstance.

 Walter Eriksson and Andrew Walter’s Orchestra - “Du Ska Fa Sukkertoy”